Co-Production Working Group

 - A Guide on the Principles of Co-Production for Staff and Service Users

-The film soon to be released shows our group made up of service users and carers grappling with the challenges co-production can create when trying to work towards a co-productively produced set of aims or just running a meeting in a true co-productive way.
+The film shows our group made up of service users and carers grappling with the challenges co-production can create when trying to work towards a co-productively produced set of aims or just running a meeting in a true co-productive way.
 You will be able to see us experiencing the highs and lows with a view to advising and training Devon County Council commissioning staff and beyond…

 “It’s been an absolute revelation” Hayley United Response